2017–2018 Spanish constitutional crisis: Alleged international interference

 Many messages and operations that were seen via social networks come from Russian territory.
 And I use the correct expression: from Russian territory.
 That's not to say necessarily that we have determined that it is the Russian government.
 As such, we must act with extreme caution.
 We have to be clear on the origins.
 They are partly from Russian territory, partly from elsewhere, also outside the EU.
 We are determining this at the current time.

 — —Spanish Defence Minister María Dolores de Cospedal.

 Russian President Vladimir Putin condemned Catalonia's independence referendum as "illegal".
 However, an analysis by the George Washington University School of Media and Public Affairs of over five million social media messages found that some Russian media and accounts on social networks related to Venezuela allegedly collaborated on disseminating negative propaganda against the Spanish government days before and after the referendum.
 Russia's RT and Sputnik would use Venezuelan social bots that would typically promote the Bolivarian government in Venezuela to criticize the Spanish government and police violence against citizens in Catalonia.
 Social bots, anonymous accounts and official state media accounts shared 97% of the anti-Spain messages while only 3% of the messages were shared by real social media members.
 Leaders of the George Washington University study displayed concern about the findings, stating that "democratic systems have the obligation to investigate these signs and implement systematic methods of monitoring and responding to alleged disruptions of foreign agents" and that it appeared the authors of the propaganda are the same as the ones who allegedly interfered in the 2016 United States presidential election and Brexit.

-The Spanish Ministry of Defence and the Spanish Ministry of Foreign Affairs and Cooperation later said it had confirmed that Russian actors and Venezuela had attempted to destabilize the nation and Europe by means of propaganda, though it would not confirm if the Russian government was directly involved and warned that similar misinformation actions may take place in future elections.
+The Spanish ministries of Ministry of Defence and the Foreign Affairs later said they had confirmed that Russian actors and Venezuela had attempted to destabilize the nation and Europe by means of propaganda, though it would not confirm if the Russian government was directly involved and warned that similar misinformation actions may take place in future elections.
 NATO officials also made comments stating that Russia has been attempting to undermine Western governments through disinformation campaigns.